 - No shouting matches, or do you argue a lot?

-- Will you limit the number of squeaky pet toys so that the dog can relax?
+- Will you limit the number of squeaky pet toys so the dog can relax?

-If you can’t do understand that excessive noise can also often lead to barking and other disruptive behaviors that aren’t always good for the puppies, dogs, or even you.
+Do know that excessive noise can also often lead to barking and other disruptive behaviors that aren’t always good for the puppies, dogs, or you.

 Consider the Size Of The New Pet For Your Family… It Matters

-Do consider the size of the animal that you are considering bringing home as well.
+Do consider the size of the animal you are considering bringing home as well.
 Especially dogs

 - Does your home have enough space for the pet?